Residual permutation test for regression coefficient testing: Introduction

-Since ANOVA has been used extensively in practical applications, as an independent contribution, we provide a more comprehensive analysis of the ANOVA test.
-Specifically, we show that ANOVA is finite population valid when either the design or the noise follows a \emph{spherically symmetric distribution}, a condition that is slightly weaker than the Gaussianity assumption.
-On the other hand, our simulation analysis show that ANOVA is indeed not validity when such spherical distributional assumptions are violated.
-At the same, we propose another permutation-based test: naive residual permutation test (naive RPT), which like ANOVA, is also valid under spherically symmetric noise distribution whenever $p < n$.
+Since ANOVA has been used extensively in practical applications, as an independent contribution, we provide a more comprehensive analysis of the ANOVA test. {\rev Specifically, while ANOVA can be shown to have finite-sample size validity with \emph{spherically symmetric noise}, our simulations show that the it can substantially violate the nominal size control under more general noise distributions.} At the same time, we propose another permutation-based test: naive residual permutation test (naive RPT), which, like ANOVA, also has valid size control under spherically symmetric noise distribution whenever $p < n$.
 While naive RPT is still not valid for non-spherically symmetric noises, it does appear to have smaller Type I error violations compared to ANOVA.

-In sum, we make the following contributions \begin{itemize} \item We propose a new test that has finite population validity with fixed-design linear models and exchangeable noises in the high dimensional setting where $p < n / 2$. \item We prove that when the noise variables are heavy-tailed with bounded $(1 + t)$-th order moment for $t \in [0, 1]$, our test is asymptotically powerful when $b$ is at least of order $n^{-t/(1+t)}$. \item We perform numerical analysis to show that ANOVA is indeed invalid in general distributions, especially with heavy-tailed data.
-We also studied other theoretical properties of ANOVA. \item We discuss the minimax optimality of regression coefficient test with heavy-tailed distributions, and show that our test is essentially optimal in the minimax sense. \end{itemize}
+In summary, we make the following contributions in this work: \begin{itemize} \item We propose a new test that has finite-sample size validity with fixed-design linear models and exchangeable noises whenever $p < n / 2$. \item We prove that when the noise variables are heavy-tailed with bounded $(1 + t)$-th order moment for $t \in [0, 1]$ {\revone and under suitable assumptions of $\bZ$}, our test is asymptotically powerful when $b$ is at least of order $n^{-t/(1+t)}$. \item We perform numerical analysis to show that ANOVA is indeed invalid in general distributions, especially with heavy-tailed data.
+We also studied other theoretical properties of ANOVA. \item We discuss the {\rev minimax rate optimality} of regression coefficient test with heavy-tailed distributions, and show that our test is essentially optimal in the minimax sense. \end{itemize}